-The definition of a "limited liability partnership" makes clear that a partnership may adopt the special liability shield characteristics of this Act simply by filing a statement of qualification under Section 1001.
-A partnership may file the statement regardless of where formed.
-When coupled with the governing law provisions of Section 106, this definition simplifies the choice of law issues applicable to partnerships with multistate activities and contacts.
-Once a statement of qualification is filed, a partnership's internal affairs and the liability of its partners are determined by the law of the state where the statement is filed.
-Section 106(b).
-The partnership may not vary this particular requirement.
-Section 103(b)(10).
+The definition of "limited liability partnership" makes clear that a general partnership or limited partnership may adopt the special liability shield characteristics of this Act simply by filing a statement of qualification under Section 1001.
+Although any general partnership may file the statement regardless of where formed, a limited partnership may only file the statement in the state where it has filed its certificate of limited partnership.
+When coupled with the governing law provisions of Section 106, his requirement simplifies the choice of law issues applicable to general and limited partnerships with multistate activities and contacts.

+Once a statement of qualification is filed, a general or limited partnership's internal affairs and the liability of their general and limited partners are determined